Central Scotland Family History Society - Constitution

 4.4 Members of the Society appointed as Convenors of any Working Groups who are not

-4.5 A quorum of the Committee will consist of not less than five elected members.
+4.5 A quorum of the Committee will consist of not less than four elected members.

 5. The Chairman will have a casting vote and the final decision on all points of order